Rheum4Science: Overview of Innate Immunity

 Participation

-Fellows in Training, Residents, Rheumatologists
+Fellows in Training

 Rheum4Science

-Activity Information
+Activity Overview

 The creation of the Rheum4Science program grew out of the conviction that teaching science is important for rheumatologists in training and that adult learners benefit from a variety of resources and formats.
-Rheum4Science will enable the learner to:
+Rheum4Science interactive modules teach the underlying immunology and clinical research methodology necessary for the knowledgeable practice of rheumatology.

 Target Audience

-Rheumatology fellows in training, medical students, residents, practicing rheumatologists, and other rheumatology health care providers interested in strengthening their understanding of basic scientific principles and clinical research methodology relevant to the field of rheumatology.
+Rheumatology fellows in training.
+This activity may also be of interest to medical students, residents, practicing rheumatologists, and other rheumatology health care providers interested in strengthening their understanding of basic scientific principles and clinical research methodology relevant to the field of rheumatology.

 Learning Objectives

-Upon completion of this activity, participants should be able to do the following:
+Upon completion of this activity, participants should be able to:

-• Define the purpose and core features of the innate immune response.
+• Define the purpose and core features of the innate immune response

-• Recognize major components of the innate immune system and define their functions.
+• Recognize major components of the innate immune system and define their functions

-• Identify important receptors of the innate immune system and recognize how innate immunity is triggered in response to infection or danger.
+• Identify important receptors of the innate immune system and recognize how innate immunity is triggered in response to infection or danger

-• Differentiate innate and adaptive immune responses and describe the connection between innate and adaptive immunity.
+• Differentiate innate and adaptive immune responses and describe the connection between innate and adaptive immunity

-This activity is complimentary.
+This activity is not eligible for CME/MOC.